Hardness-dependent quantum adiabatic schedules for the maximum-independent-set problem: Introduction

 \section{Introduction}

-In recent years, quantum computers have emerged as a promising way to solve complex optimization tasks in science and industry \cite{Bova2021, Abbas2023, Halffmann2023, Wintersperger2023}.
-Typically, the problem of interest is encoded in the ground state of a quantum Hamiltonian, which can be reached through adiabatic evolution starting from an easy-to-prepare initial state~\cite{Fahri2001,Lucas2014,Albash2018,Grant2020}.
-Advanced protocols have to be developed to overcome not only the experimental limitations, such as qubit decoherence and control errors, but also the intrinsic complication of vanishing gap in the eigenspectrum during the evolution~\cite{DelCampo2013, Ohkuwa2018, Crosson2021, Cirac2022}.
+In recent years, quantum computers have emerged as a promising way to solve complex optimization tasks in science and industry, notably those based on combinatorics where an exhaustive search is not tractable~\cite{Bova2021, Halffmann2023, Abbas2024}.
+Typically, the problem of interest is encoded in the ground state of a quantum Hamiltonian, which can be reached through adiabatic evolution starting from an easy-to-prepare initial state~\cite{ Fahri2001, Lucas2014, Albash2018, Grant2020}.
+Advanced protocols have to be developed to overcome not only the hardware limitations, such as qubit decoherence and control errors, but also the intrinsic complication of a vanishing gap in the eigenspectrum during the adiabatic evolution~\cite{ DelCampo2013, Ohkuwa2018, Crosson2021, Cirac2022}.

-Here, we focus on the maximum independent set (MIS) problem, where the task is to find the largest set of vertices that do not share an edge in a graph.
-Such problems appear naturally in practical applications, for instance while designing resilient communication networks \cite{Wurtz2024}, and are known to be NP-hard in general \cite{Karp1972}.
-Finding a MIS is still a difficult task in the particular case of unit disk graphs~\cite{Clark1990, Andrist2023}, in which vertices are connected by an edge if they are closer than a fixed distance.
-This family of graphs admits a direct mapping to arrays of Rydberg atoms, which explains the popularity of the MIS problem in analog quantum computing \cite{Pichler2018, Henriet2020, Ebadi2022}.
-In that setting, optical tweezers enable arbitrary arrangements of atoms and controlled laser pulses manipulate the quantum states \cite{Lukin2001, Wurtz2023}.
+Here we focus on the maximum-independent-set (MIS) problem, where the goal is to find the largest set of vertices that do not share an edge in a graph.
+Such problems appear naturally in practical applications, for instance, network design~\cite{Wurtz2024} or financial analysis~\cite{Boginski2005}, and are known to be NP-hard in general~\cite{Karp1972}.
+Finding a MIS is still a difficult task in the particular case of unit disk graphs, in which any two vertices are connected by an edge if they are closer than a fixed distance~\cite{Clark1990, Andrist2023}.
+This family of graphs admits a direct mapping to arrays of Rydberg atoms, which explains the popularity of the MIS problem in analog quantum computing~\cite{Pichler2018, Henriet2020, Ebadi2022, Cain2023, Dalyac2023, Schiffer2024, Schuetz2024}.
+In that setting, optical tweezers enable arbitrary arrangements of atoms and controlled laser pulses manipulate the quantum states~\cite{Lukin2001, Wurtz2023}.
 The lasers then drive the evolution of the system according to schedules that are specific to the problem to be solved.